CSaguinsin/CSaguinsin/README.md

 # Hi there 👋 I'm Carl Saguinsin, A Full Stack Web Developer
-Hello!
-I'm a passionate Full Stack Web Developer currently working at PocketDevs.
+A passionate Full Stack Web Developer currently working at PocketDevs.
 With a keen interest in crafting beautiful and functional web experiences, I thrive on utilizing a diverse range of technologies to bring ideas to life.
 <br />
 https://carlsaginsin.vercel.app/
 <br />